-Career interest assessments are available and can be obtained by contacting a counselor or academic advisor or by reviewing the WCJC website.
+Career interest assessments are available and can be obtained by contacting an academic advisor or by reviewing the WCJC website.
 The career interest assessments can assist in the exploration of vocational interests, knowledge of career fields, aptitudes, and career decisions.